MrKidSunshine/Calculus-J.S-8th-python-cas/README.md

 Can I ask you a question?
 -- Of course you can.
 I'll be putting a Discord username in here at one point, and you can reach me there for any questions or support.

+NOTE:
+-- This repository is licensed under the GNU General Public License v3.0.
+See the [LICENSE](LICENSE) file for details.